 OVERVIEW: The May and Stanley Smith Charitable Trust supports the “dignity, agency, and self-sufficiency” of foster youth, the elderly, veterans and people with disabilities.

-PROFILE: The May and Stanley Smith Charitable Trust was established in 1989 to carry on the giving legacy of May and Stanley Smith, who made their fortune primarily in the world of iron ore mining in Malaysia.
-The mission of the trust is to support “organizations that offer opportunities to children and youth; adults and families; elders; and people with disabilities that enrich the quality of life, promote self-sufficiency, and assist individuals in achieving their highest potential.”
+PROFILE: Founded in 1989, the May and Stanley Smith Charitable Trust was established to carry on the giving legacy of May and Stanley Smith, who made their fortune primarily in the world of iron ore mining in Malaysia.
+It seeks to support “organizations that offer opportunities to children and youth; adults and families; elders; and people with disabilities that enrich the quality of life, promote self-sufficiency, and assist individuals in achieving their highest potential.”
+The trust’s grantmaking supports four focus areas: Foster Youth, Elders, Veterans, and People with Disabilities.

-The other specificity is geography, which is good news if you're reading this.
-The May and Stanley Smith Charitable Trust explicitly directs its giving to the Western U.S., though its definition of the West is broad, defining it as Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
+The May and Stanley Smith Charitable Trust explicitly directs its grantmaking to the Western U.S., though its definition of the West is broad, defining it as Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
 (For the record, the trust also gives to British Columbia, Canada.)

 The May and Stanley Smith Charitable Trust provides a rigorous assessment of the needs of all of the populations it supports, and therefore the trust’s goals in each area—as well as discussions of what a successful program would therefore look like.
-Be sure to read these rubrics comprehensively before attacking the trust’s application.
+Grant seekers should read these rubrics comprehensively before beginning the trust’s application.

-And attack it you must, because while it begins with an LOI open to all, it is a rigorous one, requiring specific outcomes past and future, as well as comprehensive financial reporting.
-The trust explicitly states that start-ups, emerging organizations, and new programs are not eligible for its support, and this makes perfect sense once you delve into the LOI—there is no way a new organization or program therein could discuss financials and recent outcomes with the rigor this funder requires.
-If you have been around long enough, still be aware that the trust ideally looks for organizations with yearly operating budgets of at least $250,000 and those with less than 70% of costs supported by government funding.
-(The application provides a notably thoughtful section in which to discuss your organization’s relationship with government funding, and why private support is important to your program/organization.)
+The application process is rigorous that begins with an LOI open to all, and requires specific outcomes past and future, as well as comprehensive financial reporting.
+The trust explicitly states that start-ups, emerging organizations, and new programs are not eligible for its support.
+The trust ideally funds organizations with yearly operating budgets of at least $250,000 and those with less than 70% of costs supported by government funding.
+(The application provides a notably thoughtful section in which to discuss a grant seeking organization’s relationship with government funding, and why private support is important to a program/organization.)

-The good news if you check these boxes: the May and Stanley Smith Charitable Trust makes healthy-sized grants, typically ranging from $30,000 - $100,000 per year, and will give multi-year gifts for both program and general operating costs.
+The May and Stanley Smith Charitable Trust grants typically range from $30,000 - $100,000 per year, and it makes multi-year grants for both program and general operating costs.

 Past Los Angeles area grantees working with Foster Youth include Sanctuary of Hope, (Los Angeles, CA) "to provide comprehensive support services to foster youth in South Los Angeles" with $70,000 over two years.
 It also provided $250,000 over two years to The Alliance for Children's Rights (Los Angeles, CA) "to ensure L.A.'s foster youth have the stable homes, health care, and education they need to thrive."
 In total for 2015, across all states, the trust distributed $4,434,000 to 40 different organizations working with foster youth.